 Convey your brief clearly to the photographer and discuss things in detail so that both of you are on the same page on what needs to be achieved from the photo shoot.
 In your discussions with your photographers, decide on the poses, the wardrobe items, the locations, the looks, themes and concepts for the photo shoot.
 A clear understanding goes a long way on achieving the results that you want from the photo shoot and insures against any mistakes or nasty surprises.

-For tips and inspiration on planning your images, have a look at some great examples of stunning online model portfolio websites.
+For tips and inspiration on planning your images, have a look at some stunning model portfolio examples.

 Hiring a professional hair and make-up artist

 Although not a must, but its recommended to get a professional hair and make-up artist for your portfolio shoot.
 A professional can add a lot of value to your portfolio images and make you look even better with the right styling of your hair and make-up.
 Remember, your model portfolio is your big step forward and its best to get it right the first time.
 Your photographer should be able to recommend a good make-up artist (any good photographer should be able to make great recommendations on this).
 Again, definitely have a look at the make-up artist’s portfolio website to get a sense of their style.
 Always do have a backup plan (carry your own makeup or enlist the help of a friend) in case your make-up artist fails to show up.

 Getting the photo shoot right